Moehamad/youtube/README.txt

 [PATH TO MOODLE]/mod/assign/submission
 Other folders in that directory will include, "file" and "onlinetext"

-Change the name of folder from "youtube-masster" to "youtube"
+Extract the file, Change the name of folder from "youtube-masster" to "youtube". and than convert to zip again than install it

 Once the folder is in place, Moodle will be able to install the plugin.
 First login as the site administrator.
 Moodle should detect the YouTube assignment and present a page with plugin information and the unavoidable option to proceed to install a new plugin.
 If Moodle does not automatically direct you to this page, you can go there from the Moodle menu:
 Site Administration -> Notifications